-Maybe you’ve used a pot on your stove to make this in the past but Instant Pot cauliflower curry is the best.
-If you love Indian food you can now make one of your favorite dishes right at home in no time.
-Any pressure cooker brand will do to make this Instant Pot recipe for beginners. (affiliate links present)
+Maybe you’ve used a pot on your stove to make this in the past but made in an Instant Pot is the best in my experience.
+It is now one of our most popular Instant Pot recipe for beginners.

 I got addicted to these flavors after a conference in Salt Lake City.
 A few colleagues and I went to a restaurant and I was hooked.
 When I went home I tinkered around and came up with Instant Pot butter chicken.
 It was so good!
 As you know I use my pressure cooker almost daily.
 It makes my life easier and gets dinner on the table fast.